Know Your Hamster Breeds

 4. Roborovski Dwarf Hamster (Phodopus roborovskii)

 The smallest and fastest of all pet hamsters, Roborovskis are best suited for experienced owners who enjoy watching them rather than handling them.
 They are extremely quick and can be difficult to handle.
-They are the most social of the dwarf species and do best in same-sex pairs or small groups.
+Roborovskis are sometimes described as the most social of the dwarf species, but this reputation can be misleading: experienced keepers report fights to the death in Roborovski pairs and groups at rates comparable to other dwarf species.
+HALT's recommendation is to house all hamsters individually, including Roborovskis.
 [3]

 5. Chinese Hamster (Cricetulus griseus)